 This required me doing some maths (okay, finding netcarbs calculator online) – but according to that, yes, the Dark Chocolate from Chocologic could work on some keto diets.

-A serving of four squares contains 1.9 net carbs per portion and so could easily fit into a plan of 20-50 net carbs.
+A serving of four squares contains 1.9 net carbs per portion and so could easily fit into a keto plan that allows between 20-50 net carbs.

 Both stevia and erythitol are among the approved sweeteners on keto and they are the ones Chocologic use, so, I don’t see why it won’t fit into a keto diet – if your plan allows for such things.